How Much Does Youth Hockey Cost? Complete Breakdown for Parents

 These figures include equipment, registration, and travel.
 Your actual number shifts based on region and how tournament-heavy the program is.

-Here's where Jen really got ambushed.
-Equipment and registration she'd mentally prepared for.
-What she hadn't prepared for was the long tail of smaller costs that accumulate across a season.
+Equipment and registration are the costs families mentally prepare for.
+The long tail of smaller seasonal costs is what catches first-year hockey families off guard.
 These aren't surprises if you know about them going in, but they're brutal if you don't.

 Tournament fees hit team accounts at $400-$800 per tournament — that's just the team cost.
 Your family still pays gas, hotel, and food on top.
 A weekend tournament three hours from home easily runs $300-$600 per family.
 Multiply that by six tournaments and you understand why travel hockey parents all own matching coolers.